ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/support-vector-machine.md

 # Support Vector Machine

 [SVM](https://en.wikipedia.org/wiki/Support_vector_machine) is trying to find biggest distance between the points, so there is as much separation as possible.
+That said, SVM works well with less data where the separation is obvious \(there are big margins between the data points\).
+So, SVM does not work well for data sets with a lot of points and with data sets with a lot of noice.

 ![](/assets/svm1.png)